-Punitive damages - Money award given to punish the wrongdoer or defendant.
+Punitive damages - Punitive damages refers to money award given to punish the wrongdoer or defendant.

 Litigant - A party to a lawsuit.

-Merger - The absorption of one thing or right into another such as a business.
+Merger - Merger is the absorption of one thing or right into another such as a business.

 General Damages - Compensation for a loss directly and necessarily incurred by a breach of contract.